 I am a European cultural historian, interested in the history of gender and consumer cultures in Modern Britain and its Empire.
-I study how particular commodities and shopping spaces are integral to the construction of identities, politics, and economies in the 19th and 20th centuries.
-My recent work to reposition the British Empire within a broader global framework and I am currently working on an imperial history of public relations.
+I study how how the history of consumption and commodities were integral to the construction of identities, politics, and economies in the 19th and 20th centuries.
+My recent work positions the British Empire within a broader global framework and I am currently working on an imperial history of public relations.
 I enjoy teaching comparative histories of gender, consumerism, urban history, food history, and the history of empires, capitalism and globalization.